gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/operations.md

 ## Operation Chains

-The Operations in Gaffer can be chained together to form complex queries on the graph.
+The Operations in Gaffer can be chained together to form complex graph queries.
 This page will give some general example usage of how you can chain Operations together.

 As an example of a simple operation, say we want to get all nodes and edges based on their ID.
 To do this we can use the `GetElements` operation and set the